AvijitNalwa/Stacked-Ensemble-for-Predicting-Wine-Quality/README.md

 # Wine-Quality
-Predicting the quality of red & white wines with a stacked ensemble using a Deep Neural Network meta-trainer &amp; Gradient Boosting Machine, Random Forests, Deep Neural Network as base models.
+A stacked ensemble using a Deep Neural Network meta-trainer &amp; Gradient Boosting Machine, Random Forests, Deep Neural Network as base models for predicting the quality of red & white wines.